CVRL/Forensic-Iris-PMI-Estimation/README.md

 ***Note: Make sure you have provided all the valid paths in the script.***

+## Obtaining the Trained Model Weights
+The trained model weights can be downloaded at [pmi-estimation-model-checkpoints](https://notredame.app.box.com/folder/296254765346).

 ## Citation
 Please cite our paper if you use any part of our code or data.
 ```